Who Is This For?

 Performance

-The Ryzen 7 7735U with LPDDR5 RAM is noticeably snappier than the DDR4-equipped budget options.
-Apps launch faster, Chrome handles heavy multitasking better, and the faster SSD makes file operations quick.
-The Radeon 680M integrated graphics can handle casual games like Minecraft and Stardew Valley at 1080p.
+The Ryzen 7 7735U with LPDDR5 RAM is noticeably snappier than the DDR4 budget laptops I’ve tested.
+Apps launch faster, Chrome handles 20-plus tabs without choking, and the SSD makes file operations quick.
+I also tried some casual games.
+Minecraft and Stardew Valley ran fine at 1080p.
+Anything more demanding and you’ll hit the Radeon 680M’s limits fast.

 Display and Webcam